huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 Whenever possible, this is the easiest dataset to use.
 This data has the advantage of having some values already pre-processed for you.
 For example, dates in Uwazi are stored using [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 The entity dataset provides the original value, but also a formatted value you can use that already takes into account date formats according to language, etc. It also includes the template labels correctly translated.

-Take the following enttiy structure:
+Take the following entity structure:

 | Properties          | Values                             | Observations                           |
 | ------------------- | ---------------------------------- | -------------------------------------- |